 - St. John’s Hospital began as a three bed ward in the old St. John’s Barracks at the personal expense of Lady Lucy Hartstonge in 1781.

-- Charlotte Bronte stopped in Limerick on her way to Kilkee for her honeymoon.
+- Charlotte Bronte stopped in Limerick on her way to Kilkee, County Clare, for her honeymoon.

 - Thomas Blake (1894-1921), member of the Irish Volunteers, who was shot and killed on St. Alphonsus Street worked in Laird’s Pharmacy, O’Connell Street, where his knowledge of chemistry would help him in the manufacture of munitions and explosives used during the War of Independence.

-- The novelist Jane Austin had a brief romance with Limerick man Tom Lefroy.
-In a letter to her sister she states “I am almost afraid to tell you how my Irish friend and I behaved”.
+- The novelist Jane Austen had friendship, and perhaps brief romance, with Limerick man Tom Lefroy.
+In a letter to her sister, she states: “I am almost afraid to tell you how my Irish friend and I behaved”.